SIEM Use Cases

 4.

-Malicious access demands detected by the Logsign correlation motor can be identified by Logsign SIEM.
-They are shared with the relevant IT managers via SMS & E-mail by enabling visibility and analysis.
+Malicious access demands detected by the Logsign correlation motor can be identified by the Logsign USO Platform.
+They are shared with the relevant IT managers via SMS and email, enabling visibility and analysis.

 Other SIEM Use Cases